mohit-marathe/zetajs/README.md

 }
 ```

-## Using with an own WASM build
+## Using with an own build

-Using the official versions from [zetaoffice.net](https://zetaoffice.net) is the recommended way for most users.
-Only read on if you intend to build or debug LOWA itself.

-Please have a look into the respective config.sample.js file of each demo to use another WASM build.
+Please have a look into the respective config.sample.js file of each demo to use another ZetaOffice build.

 You may also compile a custom [LOWA build](https://git.libreoffice.org/core/+/refs/heads/master/static/README.wasm.md).
 There the folder `workdir/installation/LibreOffice/emscripten/` will contain the files for the web root.
 If you host the WASM binary on another origin then the example code you will need to set a [CORS header](https://developer.mozilla.org/docs/Web/HTTP/CORS).